Luce Line State Trail

 The Luce Line State Trail allows access to many Twin Cities metro area trails.
 In Plymouth, the natural surface part of the Luce Line State Trail connects to the paved Luce Line Regional Trail, which ends east of Sweeney Lake in Golden Valley, but further connections are ahead.
 At Medicine Lake this section connects to the 13-mile Medicine Lake Regional Trail and the Basset Creek Regional Trail.
 The Medicine Lake Trail ends at Elm Creek Park Reserve in Maple Grove.
 Connections from here include the Rush Creek and Crystal Lake Regional Trails.

-In Wayzata, a short ride on city roads will take trail users to the Dakota Rail Regional Trail, which continues roughly southwest for 26 miles and ends just west of New Germany.
+In Wayzata, a short ride on city roads will take trail users to the Dakota Rail Regional Trail, which continues roughly southwest for 28 miles and ends in Lester Prairie.